limacaiquelg/video-pymaker/assets/README.md

 # Assets Directory

-This directory contains the media files necessary for the creation of the video and the correct execution of the application.
+This directory contains all non-generated files necessary for the video creation and the correct execution of the application.